 One of the downsides of using an e-nail is that it can be dangerous if you’re using one with an open coil.
-However, some e-nails do have a safety feature that will turn the machine off if it is on for too long or if the temperature is too high, such as the very advanced Galaxy E-Nail.
-If you’re one that complains about having to heat up your nail every time you want to smoke, consider switching to an e-nail!
+However, some e-nails do have a safety feature that will turn the machine off if it is on for too long or if the temperature is too high.

 Dabber tools are essential to using concentrates.
-Typically made of titanium, this long little rods are used to take concentrates and apply them to the nail, allowing for vaporization on the super-heated surface.
-Dabber tools can also be used by the enterprising smoker to gather reclaim from the walls of a rig, though this is not always possible.
+Typically made of titanium, this long, narrow rods are used to take concentrates and apply them to the nail, allowing for vaporization on the super-heated surface.
+Dabber tools can also be used by the enterprising smoker to gather reclaimed product from the walls of a rig.

 You can have the best dab rig in town with all the bells and whistles, but none of it will do a lick of good unless you have heat source.
 Torches heat up your nail to the desired temperature so your concentrate will vaporize, and there are excellent options created expressly for dabbing.